enonic/old-xp-doc/doc/developer/ssjs/global-objects.rst

 The globally available ``app`` object holds information about the contextual app it was delivered from.

-.. js:function:: app.name
+.. js:variable:: app.name

-    :returns: The name of the application.
+    :returns: The name of the application, as defined in its gradle configuration.

 .. js:function:: app.version